Revoke documents & authorization to access

 You can also change the start date of a document here.
 Changing the start date of a document to a future date stops access to the document until that date is reached.
 This is therefore another method of temporarily revoking document access for individual users, or ensuring that documents are not used before a certain date.

-How to revoke document access using Safeguard PDF Security
+How to revoke document access on a user basis using Safeguard PDF Security

-To revoke access for a single user is very easy and you can do this for single or multiple documents.
+It is very easy to revoke access for a user for both single or multiple documents.